mdn/content/files/en-us/web/security/practical_implementation_guides/robots_txt/index.md

 Use `robots.txt` to reduce website load and stop unsuitable content appearing in search results.

 Using `robots.txt` is optional and sites should use it only for these purposes.
 It should not be used as a way to prevent the disclosure of private information or to hide portions of a website.
-While using this file can prevent these sites from appearing in search engine results, it does not secure websites against attackers who can still determine such details because `robots.txt` is publicly accessible.
+While using this file can prevent pages from appearing in search engine results, it does not secure websites against attackers.
+In fact, it can help them: `robots.txt` is publicly accessible, and by adding your sensitive page paths to it, you are showing attackers exactly where they are.

+Also be aware that some robots will ignore your `robots.txt` file, for example, malware robots and email address harvesters.

 ## Examples